c4cs/c4cs.github.io/_commands/basics/du.md

 ### Useful Options / Examples

 ### `du`
-displays space use of all folders in cwd including itself.
+Displays space use of all folders in cwd including itself.

 ~~~ bash
 $ du